Timmmm/robocut/Readme.md

 ### Linux

-On Ubuntu you can simply
+There is an old version available for Ubuntu.

 	sudo apt-get install robocut

-If you wish to build from source, first install the dependencies - Qt5 and libusb-1.0.
+For the latest version you need to build from source.
+First install the dependencies - Qt6 and libusb-1.0.
 Then unzip the source and run

 	qmake
 	make